 Return a header set prepared for decoding.
-If hdr is NULL, this means return a new structure with at least space' bytes available in the decoder buffer.
-If 'hdr' is not NULL, it means there was not enough decoder buffer and it must be increased by ''space'() bytes.
+If hdr is NULL, this means return a new structure with at least space bytes available in the decoder buffer.
+On success, a newly prepared header is returned.

+If hdr is not NULL, it means there was not enough decoder buffer and it must be increased to at least space bytes. buf, val\len, and name\offset member of the hdr structure may change.
+On success, the return value is the same as hdr.

-If NULL is returned the header set is discarded.
+If NULL is returned, the space cannot be allocated.

+'''

-int (\hsi\process\header) (void \hdr\set, struct lsxpack\header \hdr) Process new header.
+int (hsi_process_header) (void hdr_set, struct lsxpack_header hdr)

+Process new header.

+'''

 - hdr\set Header set to add the new header field to.
-This is the object returned by hsi\create\header\set(). - hdr The header returned by @ref hsi\prepare\decode(). - Returns Return 0 on success, a positive value if a header error occured, or a negative value on any other error.
+This is the object returned by hsi\create\header\set(). - hdr The header returned by @ref hsi\prepare\decode().

+Returns Return 0 on success, a positive value if a header error occured, or a negative value on any other error.
 A positive return value will result in cancellation of associated stream.
 A negative return value will result in connection being aborted.